ExplicITConsulting/set-outlooksignatures.com/index.md

 <p>Experience live how quickly and intuitively you can centrally manage and optimize your Outlook signatures and out-of-office replies.<p>

-<a href="https://outlook.cloud.microsoft/book/demo.set-outlooksignatures@explicitconsulting.at/" target="_blank"><button class="button mtrcs-external-link is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: MediumAquamarine">➔ Schedule your personal demo now</button></a>
+<a href="https://outlook.cloud.microsoft/book/demo.set-outlooksignatures@explicitconsulting.at/" target="_blank"><button class="button is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: MediumAquamarine">➔ Schedule your personal demo now</button></a>

 <h2>Deploy <span style="color: limegreen">your first signatures in less than an hour</span></h2>
 <p>Follow the easy 4-step-process to deploy your first signatures, get a glimpse of what Set-OutlookSignatures can do, and create a robust starting point for your own customizations.<p>

-<a href="/quickstart"><button class="button mtrcs-external-link is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: limegreen">➔ Quick Start Guide</button></a>
+<a href="/quickstart"><button class="button is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: limegreen">➔ Quick Start Guide</button></a>

 <h2>Dive deeper</h2>